[Interview] Lithuania: US is still EU partner on world stage

 Lithuania: US is still EU partner on world stage

-China, Iran, and Russia - three authoritarian powers - have gloated about the storming of the US Capitol earlier this week, but for Lithuania's foreign minister, Gabrielius Landsbergis, the American republic and democracy more broadly speaking will recover.
+China, Iran, and Russia - three authoritarian powers - have gloated about the storming of the US Capitol this week, but for Lithuania's foreign minister, Gabrielius Landsbergis, the American republic and democracy will recover.

 The images of an angry mob in the Senate made him feel "emotional" as he followed them on TV and social media on Wednesday (6 January) night, Landsbergis told EUobserver.